 The Link21 community co-creation process is founded on collaboration with local community-based organizations (CBOs).
-Partnering with CBOs provides a deeper level of engagement, promotes open conversation, and helps us understand and integrate the needs of underserved communities into the Program.
+Partnering with CBOs provides a deeper level of engagement, promotes open conversation, and helps us understand and integrate the needs of marginalized communities into the Program.
 The Link21 Team co-creates with CBOs and community members from priority populations census tracts and with residents experiencing inequitable outcomes, regardless of what census tract they live in.

 The personal experiences and feedback shared in community co-creation are shaping Program efforts.
 Workshop participants and CBOs are being compensated for their lived experience expertise.
 This approach is increasingly being recognized as a best practice in local planning work.

 - Rebuild trust and develop long-lasting relationships with sectors of the public through CBOs